-Interested in learning how to become an occupational therapist?
+Interested in learning how to become a pediatric occupational therapist?
 Wondering how long it takes to become an occupational therapist?
 We have mapped it out for you below!

 Occupational therapists specialize in helping children achieve greater independence in their everyday activities – often times, this is done by improving children’s fine motor skills so that they can learn to perform actions independently.
 These skills involve the use of the smaller muscle of the hands and are necessary for children to execute their everyday self-care and academic tasks.
 Self-care tasks can include such things as brushing teeth, getting dressed, opening lunchboxes, and eating.
 Academic tasks can be made up of using scissors, drawing, typing, and writing.
 A child may need occupational therapy due to physical or behavioral disabilities and treatment involves functional activities geared toward improving visual, cognitive, and coordination skills.
 Occupational therapy is not to be confused with physical therapy.